Rosa María Payá

-Rosa María Payá Acevedo (Havana, 10 January 1989) is a Cuban activist for freedom and human rights.
-The daughter of activist Oswaldo Payá, head of the Christian Liberation Movement, she took up much of his activist work after he was killed by Ángel Carromero on 22 July 2012; Carromero was found guilty of involuntary manslaughter,but a 2023 ruling by the Inter-American Commission of Human Rights (IACHR) holds the Cuban state responsible for the murder of Oswaldo Payá.

-Since her father's murder, she and her mother have been living in the Miami area, but she frequently visits Cuba.
+Rosa María Payá Acevedo (Havana, 10 January 1989) is a Cuban activist.

 The 2024 documentary feature titled Night is Not Eternal, directed by Nanfu Wang, follows her journey as an activist.
 It won a Peabody Award at the 85th Annual Ceremony.

+In March 2025, the OAS (Organization of American States) elected Rosa María Payá, the U.S. candidate, as a member of the IACHR (Inter-American Commission on Human Rights).

 Early life and education

 She is the daughter of Oswaldo Payá and his wife, Ofelia Acevedo de Payá.
 She has two brothers, Oswaldo José and Reinaldo Isaías.
 She holds a degree in physics and has also studied photography.

+The daughter of activist Oswaldo Payá, head of the Christian Liberation Movement, she took up much of his activist work after he was killed by Ángel Carromero on 22 July 2012; Carromero was found guilty of involuntary manslaughter, but a 2023 ruling by the Inter-American Commission of Human Rights (IACHR) holds the Cuban state responsible for the death of Oswaldo Payá.